Pre-Book/docs/includes/abbreviations.md

 *[VRR]: Variable refresh rate
 *[WSL]: Windows Subsystem for Linux
-*[NTLite]: Tool for modifying WIM images and Windows editions inside install media
+*[NTLite]: Tool for modifying WIM images and Windows editions inside install media *[Content Delivery Manager]: Responsible for the click-to-install shortcuts in the start menu and the Microsoft sponsored wallpapers in the lockscreen
+*[Support directory]: Contains the migration wizard in the ISO image.
+This does not influence the final installation product